 Under varying circumstances, preexisting apps are far too outdated or inadequate to meet the advanced cloud computing requirements to be successfully moved to the cloud.

-On these occasions, enterprises may opt instead to replace their use of legacy applications with cloud-native options and readily available solutions that can easily meet their business objectives.
+On these occasions, enterprises may opt instead to replace their use of legacy applications with cloud-native applications and readily available solutions that can easily meet their business objectives.

 Interim Solutions